Gloria-21/be_my_baby/README.md

 ##  Contents
 ### UX (User experience)
 - ### User stories
-    1. As a user you will be able to find the products that you are looking for
+    1. As a user, you will be able to find the products that you are looking for
-    2. As a user you will be able to click on them and see their characteristic
+    2. As a user, you will be able to click on them and see their characteristic
-    3. As a user you will be able to add and remove items to the bag
+    3. As a user, you will be able to add and remove items to the bag
-    4. As a user you will be able to check out and pay for your items
+    4. As a user, you will be able to check out and pay for your items
-    5. As a superuser you will be able to add, edit and delete products
+    5. As a superuser, you will be able to add, edit and delete products

 ## Desing Choices
 * **Favicon**